daveworth/not-so-secret-sauce/topics/vacation-policy.md

 clients to mail us checks on Memorial Day).

-As far as you are concerned, all the same rules apply, let your Client(s) and Office Manager know, and be reasonable!
+As far as you are concerned, all the same rules apply, let your Client(s) and Client Advocate know, and be reasonable!
 If you'd like to take a holiday for Kal Rekk or any other personal/religious/cultural/etc holiday, it's just like a vacation day and we'll see you when you get back.